MarcusGHill/MarcusGHill.github.io/index.md

 layout: home
 ---
-# Blogg for beginners in DOM and javascript.
+# Blog for beginners in DOM and javascript.